-Chimney breasts and fireplaces

-Repair category 1

-Notes It is assumed that the stove has been installed in accordance with manufacturer's recommendations for fluing and ventilation and has always utilised the correct type of fuel.
+Chimney breasts and fireplaces Repair category 1 Notes We understand that a new flue liner has been fitted following the installation of the multi-fuel stove.
+There is an open grate in the study area which is used periodically.
+It may be prudent to have this flue checked as a precaution on taking occupation.
+It is assumed that the multi-fuel stove has been installed in accordance with manufacturer's recommendations for fluing and ventilation and has always utilised the correct type of fuel.
 The appliance has not been tested by ourselves and is therefore presumed in full, safe working order.
 The flue should be regularly swept.

 Internal decorations

 Repair category 1

-Notes The property is in reasonable decorative order.
+Notes The property is in good decorative order throughout.

 Cellars

 Repair category N/A

-Notes Not applicable.
+Notes

 Electricity

-Repair category 2
+Repair category 1

-Notes There is mixed age electrical installation.
-Some older light drops were noted.
-The Institution of Engineering Technology recommends that inspections and testings are undertaken at least every five years and on a change of occupancy.
-It should be appreciated that only the most recently constructed or re-wired properties will have installations which fully comply with IET regulations.
+Notes We were advised that the wiring in the kitchen and bathroom and lighting were upgraded/replaced in 2012 along with new distribution units.
+Wiring was checked for compliance and installation in 2012.
+The Institute of Engineering and Technology recommends that inspections and testings are undertaken at least every ten years and on a change of occupancy.
+It should be appreciated that only the most recently constructed or re-wired properties will have installations which fully comply with present IET regulations.

 Gas

 Repair category N/A

-Notes
+Notes There is no mains gas supply.

-Water, plumbing and bathroom fittings

-Repair category 1

-Notes No tests have been undertaken of the system, however within the limitations of our inspection, no significant defects were noted.
-No inspection has been possible to enclosed timbers beneath wet appliances and no comment has been made on the condition of unseen areas.
-Watertight seals will require to be regularly checked and replaced, to prevent water damage to adjoining areas.
+Water, plumbing and bathroom fittings Repair category 1 Notes No tests have been undertaken of the system, however within the limitations of our inspection, no significant defects were noted.
+The sanitary fittings are modern and of good quality and appear to be in serviceable condition although we did not check any concealed areas beneath the fittings and cannot confirm that these areas are free from damp or other defects.